fuzzygroup/wayfarer/docs/basics/tutorial.md

     # Both routes match only if
     # (1) The host is github.com and
     # (2) The path is as specified
-    draw :overview,      host: "github.com", path: "/:user/:repo"
+    draw :repository,  host: "github.com", path: "/:user/:repo"
-    draw :issue_listing, host: "github.com", path: "/:user/:repo/issues"
+    draw :issue_index, host: "github.com", path: "/:user/:repo/issues"
   end

-  def overview
+  def repository
     stage "https://github.com/rails/rails/issues"
   end

-  def issue_listing
+  def issue_index
+    # You have access to the extracted path parameters: params # => { repo: ...}
     # Prints 'rails belongs to rails'.
-Who would've guessed
     puts "#{params['repo']} belongs to #{params['user']}"
   end
 end
 {% endhighlight %}

-Note that the issue listing's URI is still hard-coded.
-Usually, when doing web scraping, there are two possibilities you identify URIs on a page that you want to crawl:
+Note that the issue index's URI is still hard-coded.
+Usually, when doing web scraping, there are two possibilities you identify URIs on a page that you want to follow:

 1. You can construct the next URI from the current URI.
-2. The link you're interested in is contained in the response, e.g. in a `<a>` tag's `href` property.
+2. The URI you're interested in is contained in the response, e.g. in a `<a>` tag's `href` property.

 For the first case, say we're on `https://github.com/:user/:repo` and want to go to `https://github.com/:user/:repo/issues`.
 All that separates both URIs is the last path segment, and you can simply append it at runtime: